 Today there is no real onboarding for autonomous agents.
 A human signs up for the service, fills the form, verifies the email, mints an API key, and pastes it into the agent’s config.
 The agent inherits a credential a human had to obtain for it.

 We believe in a future where agents onboard products the same way humans do today.
 Sign up, use, pay, all of it, without a person bootstrapping the relationship first.
-Every other layer of agent readiness improves each quarter.
+Every other layer of agent readiness improves each quarter - discovery, identity, integration, the handoff UI all keep getting better.

 The onboarding gap